adform/adform-tracking-ios-sdk/README.md

 [[AdformTrackingSDK sharedInstance] startTracking:Tracking_ID waitForPermissions:true];
 ```

 2. Ask user for permission to access Advertising Identifier using `requestTrackingPermissions` method.
-Calling this method will present systemic permissions alert, therefore it's up to you to decide when it is most apropriate to show it.
+Calling this method will present a systemic permissions alert, therefore it's up to you to decide when it is most apropriate to show it.

 ```objc
 if (@available(iOS 14.0, *)) {